sanika-cs/Loan-Default-Prediction/README.md

-# Loan Default Prediction using Ensemble Models
+# Lending Loan Default Prediction using Ensemble Models

 This project presents a supervised machine learning pipeline to predict the risk of loan default using tabular financial data.
 It leverages ensemble learning techniques and advanced tools for model tuning, interpretation, and deployment.